Ecco the Dolphin: Ports and related media

-Legal dispute and after
+Legal dispute and aftermath

 In late 2016 series creator Ed Annunziata reached a settlement with Sega regarding the legal rights to the franchise.
 The attempt to regain the intellectual property rights, in part, arose from Annunziata's unsuccessful attempt to make a spiritual successor called The Big Blue funded through Kickstarter which could not use the Ecco name.
 Although the exact details of the settlement were unclear, it was believed by media outlets including Venture Beat that it could pave the way for a new installment in the franchise by Annunziata.
-Soon thereafter Annunziata himself talked about wanting to revive the series for the Nintendo Switch.
+Soon thereafter, Annunziata himself talked about wanting to revive the series for the Nintendo Switch.
+In a 2019 interview he addressed the Big Blue project, commenting "I still very strongly believe in the story and the mechanics, but it really can't be a spiritual successor to Ecco, it has to be Ecco!
+One thing I can say is in the future, people are playing this game.
+I never give up!"

 Soundtrack

 Ecco: Songs of Time is a soundtrack album which contains the original soundtrack from the Sega CD versions of Ecco the Dolphin and Ecco: The Tides of Time.
 It was released on September 3, 1996.
 The music is composed by Spencer Nilsen.
 The music is atmospheric and ambient, heavy on high-quality synthesizer, low-frequency percussion and various samples, including dolphin squeaks and squeals.